microbial-pangenomes-lab/microGWAS/README.md

     bash bootstrap.sh Pseudomonas aeruginosa UCBPP-PA14 GCF_000006765.1,GCF_000014625.1

+> [!NOTE]
+> This are examples provided for convenience, but you would have to adapt them to your bacterial species of interest.

-You are now ready to run the full pipeline!
-The following example runs all the analyses using 24 cores and `mamba` as the conda backend to install each environment:
+**7. You are now ready to run the pipeline!**

+The following example runs **all the analyses** using 24 cores and `mamba` as the conda backend to install each environment:

     snakemake -p annotate_summary find_amr_vag map_back manhattan_plots heritability enrichment_plots qq_plots tree --cores 24 --verbose --use-conda --conda-frontend mamba

-The following example instead uses "vanilla" `conda` and skips the generation of the phylogenetic tree:
+If you want to run **only the GWAS**, without generating a phylogenetic tree and predicting antimicrobial resistance and virulence associated genes, you can use the following example instead, which uses "vanilla" `conda`:

+    snakemake -p annotate_summary map_back manhattan_plots heritability enrichment_plots qq_plots --cores 24 --verbose --use-conda

+or using `mamba` as the conda backend:

-    snakemake -p annotate_summary find_amr_vag map_back manhattan_plots heritability enrichment_plots qq_plots --cores 24 --verbose --use-conda
+    snakemake -p annotate_summary map_back manhattan_plots heritability enrichment_plots qq_plots --cores 24 --verbose --use-conda --conda-frontend mamba

 ## Testing